Side hustle financial planning: build sustainable income

 Pick the system, not the stress

 The side hustle that runs itself is the one with a financial system already in place.
-Most people spend years earning more without ever learning to keep more.
+Side hustle financial planning is really about that one habit, because most people spend years earning more without ever learning to keep more.
 Build the system once, and the decisions make themselves.
+That is the same principle behind everything we publish at Goals and Progress: a clear system, set up before you need it, beats willpower every time.

-The real win is simple: having your quarterly tax payments already set aside before you’re tempted to spend them.
-Knowing exactly how much profit your side hustle actually generated.
-Building enough of a financial cushion that a slow month doesn’t derail everything.
+The real win is simple.
+You have your quarterly tax payments already set aside before you’re tempted to spend them.
+You know exactly how much profit your side hustle actually generated.
+You have built enough of a financial cushion that a slow month doesn’t derail everything.
 If you’re trying to scale your side hustle while still employed, getting these financial basics right is the foundation everything else sits on.

 In the next 10 minutes